-Due to the COVID-19 virus we have canceled all fishing clinics in April.
-We may cancel or reschedule fishing clinics in May and June due to the status of the COVID-19 virus.
+Due to the COVID-19 virus we have postponed all fishing clinics in April.
+We may postpone fishing clinics in May and June due to the status of the COVID-19 virus.
 We believe in maintaining a safe environment for youth, families and volunteers that attend our events.
 Please check our calendar for an up to date calendar of our 2020 fishing clinics.

 Learn 2 Fish With Us and National Professional Anglers Association (NPAA) hosted Fishing Basics and Advanced Fishing Basics seminars at the Milwaukee Journal Sentinel Sport Show on Saturday, March 7th.
 Learn 2 Fish With Us and NPAA members Karen #121 and Greg Karch #138 hosted the seminars.
 A half hour before the Fishing Basics seminar was to start, families were lined up for the Fishing Basics seminar.
 All youth sixteen and under received a Shakespeare fishing combo thanks to the NPAA.
 Fishing Basics seminar, educates youth and families to all skills and equipment needed to begin fishing in an interactive approach.
 Captain Greg felt that Fishing Basics needed to have an interactive approach so he could keep youth engaged throughout the forty-five minute seminar.
 Youth, families and adults learned safety while fishing, bait, presentations, fishing equipment and aquatic invasive species.
 After the seminar parents came up to Greg to say how amazed they were, that he kept youth engaged throughout the seminar!!